 Croatia added a provision to provide for children’s education to attract families.

-Citizens with 90-day visa-free entry to Croatia, such as the US and UK, can apply at either a Croatian embassy or at a local police station after arrival.
+Citizens with 90-day visa-free entry to Croatia, such as the US and UK, can apply at a Croatian embassy or a local police station after arrival.

 All others must apply at their local Croatian embassy or consulate.

 As a direct result of the Digital Nomad Visa, coworking spaces have emerged all over the country.

 Most major cities and many secondary urban centers offer some professional coworking space options.

 Sail Croatia in Split has one of the most unique coworking options in the world, with a Digital Nomad Offer for a monthly rental of a full-serviced catamaran so digital nomads can work while floating on the Adriatic.

 One of Croatia’s best features is its diverse selection of cities.